zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 Mission 1 (An Idle Army):
 "Captain's Log > Orders came down at 0400 hours--another grape.
 I shouldn't complain; an idle army, a happy people and all that.
 Still...Father would shoot me that knowing, piercing glare of his if he knew I entertained thoughts like this.
 Still...I didn't join this outfit for the body count; then again, I didn't join it so I could accompany some derelict mud movers to a glorified chicken run, I don't care how 'important' the mission is.
-Frankly, the whole operation sounds a bit self-indulgent, if you ask me--not that anyone would, of course.Oh well, at least it's an attractive outing.
+Frankly, the whole operation sounds a bit self-indulgent, if you ask me--not that anyone would, of course.
+Oh well, at least it's an attractive outing.
 Can't say that I've ever been to Rokoko, but I hear from those in the know that it's beautiful, quaint.
 I should count my blessings, not my druthers.
 I should check my privilege.
 I should've taken it easy while out with the guys last night.
 I should take an aspirin.
 Still...We're entering the designated airspace now.
 Damn, they weren't lying.
 This place is gorgeous.
 I can only imagine what it'll look like in a few years...And to think that I will have played a small part?
 Forget how small; I'll take some pride in the